midonet/orizuru/README.md

 折鶴
 ====
-Test drive Midonet.org or MEM (with Midonet Manager) together with Openstack on Ubuntu.
+Test drive MidoNet.org or MEM (with MidoNet Manager) together with Openstack on Ubuntu.

 A video of the installer running (30 minutes) is available here: http://midonet.github.io/orizuru .

 To get starte all you have to do is to provide a list of (virtual or physical) servers which you define in a simple yaml file.

-Midonet Openstack will then install inside Docker containers on these servers and use a tinc vpn for secure communication between all containers and hosts.
+MidoNet and Openstack will then install inside Docker containers on these servers and use a tinc vpn for secure communication between all containers and hosts.

 Localhost Quickstart
 ====================